 In support of National Day for Truth and Reconciliation on September 30th, Sodexo Canada employees, clients, and partners from coast to coast came together to honour the experiences of Indigenous Peoples, celebrating resiliency and affirming the commitment that every child matters.

 The Sodexo Stop Hunger Foundation partners with the Breakfast Club of Canada (BCC) to support food insecurity programs in vulnerable communities including Indigenous nations.
-In three years, we have donated over $400,000 to BCC through various initiatives.
-In 2022, the Club provided meals for 47 690 children every day in Indigenous communities.
+We have donated over $500,000 to BCC in the past five years through various initiatives.
+In 2022-23, the Club provided meals for 45,976 children every day in Indigenous communities.

 HEC Montreal Sponsorship